groue/GRMustache/guides/runtime/helpers.md

 Fortunately, we have:

 - the `renderObject:` method of `GRMustacheSection`, which renders the content of the receiver with the provided object.
 - the _context_ parameter, which represents the current rendering context stack, containing a cart item, an item collection, a cart, and any surrouding objects.
-A noteworthy feature of this object is that it responds to `valueForKey:`.
-But we won't use this feature here.
+It is noteworthy that its `valueForKey:` method performs a stack lookup.
+But we won't use this nifty feature here.

 `[section renderObject:context]` is exactly what we need: the inner content rendered in the current context.